prathikr/NFL_Turf_Injury_Analysis/README.md

   - Convert 3 files into one massive csv holding one row per entry to feed to our dataset.
 This will require some joining on game/play IDs.

 Kaushik's Tasks
+  - Figuring out a use for the spacial data on player movement during the plays.
+Maybe come up with a plotting algorithm that'll show us the path the player took to see if that had anything to do with their injury.
+Maybe plot the paths of players who suffered similar length injuries to look for patterns.